Powerlearnproject/se-day1-assignment-Idumania378/README.md

 _scalability:_  ensures the sodtware can accoommodate increased demand without compromising functionality

 Identify and describe at least three key milestones in the evolution of software engineering.
+Mastering Complexity (1960s-1970s):
+As software systems grew larger, developers realized the need for structured programming techniques to break down complex systems into smaller, manageable components.
+Mastering Process (1980s-1990s):
+the rise of larger software projects, made it clear that an organized development process was crucial.
+Mastering Machine
+As hardware capabilities advanced, software engineering evolved to optimize performance, leverage cloud computing, and integrate AI and automation.

 List and briefly explain the phases of the Software Development Life Cycle.